Close Menu

 Tucker DeVries, who was already a likely NBA Draft choice ahead of the 2024-25 season, and who, off to a great start, had done nothing but enhance that draft stock, chose to postpone his multi-million dollar NBA career for a year by faking an injury, while also sabotaging his father’s first season (also off to a great start) as a high major college basketball coach.
 And likewise, Darian was on board with stalling his son’s professional career for an NIL deal worth far less than an NBA contract, while also risking a blemish on his coaching resume.

-Okay, that’s not what they think at all, but it is effectively what you are saying in order to believe the nonsense that’s out there.
+Okay, that’s not what they think at all, but it is effectively what one is saying in order to believe the nonsense that’s out there.

 For his part, West Virginia AD Wren Baker seems to understand that lunatic fans are a net negative to his school, so he’s having no part of their conspiracies.